cncf/tag-env-sustainability/governance/lead-proposal-process.md

 Upon close of nominations, a decision should be made within the next month.

-#### Submitting a nomination
+#### Submitting a nomination for TAG Chair and TL

 Nominations are to be submitted to [TAG Co-Chair's email alias](mailto:cncf-tag-env-sus-chairs@lists.cncf.io) with the details:

 * Subject `"NOMINATION $(TAG Chair, TAG TL, WG XYZ Chair): $NAME-OF-NOMINEE"`
 * CC the nominee